 - Kansas Environmental Information Management System (KEIMS) – permit application and compliance report portal

 Calculating facility-wide equipment or manufacturing process potential to emit (PTE) is the most important part of an air quality compliance program.
-This website contains tools (in Microsoft Excel format) designed to assist your facility in estimating its potential to emit (PTE) from various operations.
+This page provides tools (in Microsoft Excel format) designed to assist in estimating its PTE from various operations.
 Learn more about emissions tools

 Open burning in Kansas is regulated by the KDHE Bureau of Air and permits are obtained from KDHE district offices and local agency air programs.
-Information regarding open burning requirements and restrictions is found on this website.
+This page includes open burning FAQs, informational handouts, forms and links to additional resources.